wasaybaig/LeafDiseaseDetection/README.md

 A streamlit app for detecting three kinds of Apple Leaf Diseases (Scab, Cedar Rust, and Black Dot).
 Provide an image and brief description of the symptoms to diagnose the disease.
+App deployed [here](https://leafdiseasedetection-fgfefazhjqcy8ym4ubqynj.streamlit.app/)

 ## Clone the repository
 ```